phildow/protobuf-crash-example/README.md

 If the protobuf library is being linked into the executable a second time with a test host is used, it's also not clear to me why the symbols from this library can't be found during the linker step when I clear the test host.
 It's like the library either isn't being linked at all, or it's being linked twice?

 And why can I remove all of the linker flags from both the test target and the host application without any consequences?
 Why does cocoapods set these at all?

+### Problem with tensorflow.framework?

+Given that the second solution requires removing references to `tensorflow.framework` we might speculate that the libprotobuf library has already been statically linked into the tensorfow library being vended by that framework, but if that were the case just running the application ought to cause this same error, since the other linker flags for the application would link libprotobuf in a second time.
+But this is only a problem when running the tests.